Muh-Sadik/Test/README.md

 for tempo: g++ main.cpp ball_contact_count.cpp contact_detector.cpp tempo.cpp ALSACapture_Tempomusic.cpp -o tempo -I /usr/include/soundtouch/ -L /usr/lib/arm-linux-gnueabihf/ -lfftw3f -lportaudio -lasound -lSoundTouch
 # Racket Rhythm - sudo raspi-config
+# Racket Rhythm
 Introducing Racket Rhythm: an engaging ping pong experience where gameplay consistency is driven by music.
 Players maintain rallies to keep the music flowing, with each hit shaping the rhythm.
-Music tempo adjusts based on gameplay speed, creates a real-time system which offers a dynamic challenge for all skill levels.
+Music Sound adjusts based on gameplay speed, creates a real-time system which offers a dynamic challenge for all skill levels.
 Experience the fusion of ping pong and rhythm in Racket Rhythm!

 Instagram: https://www.instagram.com/racket.rhythm/

 # Key Features
 * Music-driven gameplay.
 * Targets amateur players improving on consistency.
-* Dynamic tempo adjustments for players of all levels.
+* Dynamic Sound adjustments for players of all levels.

 # Hardware Setup
 Adrafruit I2S MEMs Microphone breakout board-SPH0645 was used in this setup.